Skip to main content

 CMMC assessments overview

-CMMC 2.0 aligns with NIST SP 800-171 and introduces a tiered approach to evaluating the cybersecurity posture of the Defense Industrial Base (DIB).
+CMMC 2.0 introduces a tiered approach to evaluating the cybersecurity posture of the Defense Industrial Base (DIB).
 Each assessment type exercises a different level of oversight, depending on the sensitivity of the information you handle and your role in the DoD supply chain.

-Whether you are preparing for a self-assessment, a C3PAO assessment, or a government-led review, understanding the process helps you stay aligned with cybersecurity standards and the security measures required to protect sensitive information across your information systems.
+Whether you are preparing for a self-assessment, a C3PAO assessment, or a government-led review, understanding the process helps you stay aligned with cybersecurity standards required to protect sensitive information across your information systems.

 Self-assessment

-What It Involves: Organizations pursuing Level 1 certification or non-critical Level 2 certifications can perform self-assessments.
-This process requires an internal review of your security practices, ensuring controls are implemented according to CMMC requirements and the supporting NIST publications.
+Organizations pursuing Level 1 certification or non-critical Level 2 certifications can perform self-assessments.
+This process requires an internal review of your security practices, ensuring controls are implemented according to the CMMC level security requirements.

 Third-party assessments